 Here you'll also find Ripley's Aquarium of Canada, a fun family attraction, and the previously mentioned CN Tower.

 Day two of your Toronto three day itinerary will begin at one of the most spectacular natural landmarks in the world, Niagara Falls.
 The iconic waterfalls are located under two hours from Downtown Toronto making it an unmissable trip to make.

 Having viewed the stunning falls and snapped lots of pictures, you can go up the viewing tower or even enjoy a meal with incredible fall views.
-Once you’re ready to leave Niagara, you’ll head back to the Toronto city to visit Toronto’s Islands.
+Once you’re ready to leave this famous North American landmark, you’ll head back to Toronto city to visit Toronto’s Islands.
 This area offers one of the best views of the Toronto skyline plus a beautiful park to enjoy.

 You’ll even be able to hang out on beaches on the shore of Lake Ontario and visit a free petting zoo with adorable farm animals.
 Additionally, you can enjoy a family-friendly park called Centreville Amusement Park, which is complete with exciting rides.

 Lastly, head to the hip Distillery District to wind down after another busy day.
 This industrial area has a host of exciting and unique shops plus bars, restaurants, and clubs to spend a chill and exciting night.

 Niagara Falls is not only a must-visit attraction in Ontario and Canada but in the world.
 The stunning and world-renowned falls are just an hour and a half from Toronto, so there’s no excuse not to visit, even if you’re only in Toronto for three days.
 You can reach the falls by car or take the train from Union Station.